Unpaid principal balance definition

 The interest charge contained within the next period's loan payment is derived from the unpaid principal balance at the end of the preceding period.

 A common misperception with the unpaid principal balance concept is when it comes time for a homeowner to pay off a mortgage.
-They assume the amount to be paid is the unpaid balance appearing on their last mortgage statement.
+The borrower assumes that the amount to be paid is the unpaid balance appearing on their last mortgage statement.
 However, the actual amount owed is this unpaid principal amount plus the amount of interest that has accrued since the date of that statement, so the interest to be paid is somewhat higher than the homeowner had expected to pay.

 Related AccountingTools Courses